-Much has been written about the power of 1a student having one teacher of color.
+Much has been written about the power of a student having one teacher of color.
 What about the power of leaders of color?
 How does it affect a school community?
 People of color have greatly influenced culturally responsive leadership.
-Though the costs are high for our leaders of color, the benefits are bountiful!
+Even though the cost is high for our leaders of color, the benefits are bountiful!

 There, I was reminded of my purpose and felt the strength in the room.